novoda/spikes/talkback-toggle/README.md

 - add script to install app, enable TalkBack, run tests, then disable TalkBack
 - modify script to revert TalkBack state to whatever it was before
 - modify settings edit so that only TalkBack is affected (other accessibility services do not change state)
-- check behaviour on device without TalkBack, install TalkBack, see if wizard can be skipped if enabled programmatically
 - modify script to install TalkBack apk if not present